kriloter/pinodexmr/README.md

 - External box for disk, [EEM2-U3C USB-C 3.2 Gen 1 - SATA M.2 box](https://www.axagon.eu/en/produkty/eem2-u3c)
 - SSD disk[^1], [WD Red™ SA500 NAS SATA SSD M.2 2280](https://www.westerndigital.com/products/internal-drives/wd-red-sata-m-2-ssd#WDS500G1R0B)
 - Any SD card[^2]
+- HDMI cable, micro HDMI -> HDMI (it is not absolutely necessary if you can handle headless setup)

 [^1]: Use SSD drive, it's fast and reliable and and necessary to use as boot device
 [^2]: Why any? since we want to boot from a USB SSD drive, we need SD card only to flash raspi4 EEPROM

-## In short, what steps are we going to take
+## What steps are we going to take

 1. Assembly and connect HW
 2. Update bootloader to boot from USB